jamessouth/twitter-interface/README.md

 Twitter cursors results for pagination and this sometimes results in fewer DMs being returned than were requested.

-Twitter is about to deprecate the current app process and I haven't explored the new one yet, so the below may no longer work.

 Download the ZIP, run ```npm install``` then ```npm start``` and the server will be running on your localhost port 3000.

 Using ```npm start``` will call the API with default values of 25 for all counts, but if you use ```node js/app.js``` to start the server, you can add command line arguments afterwards to get different amounts, subject to Twitter's maximums.
 So for instance ```node js/app.js 20 13 12``` will request 20 tweets, 13 follows and 12 DMs.

 To run you need to create an app on Twitter at https://apps.twitter.com/.
 This will create the tokens and secrets you need to access your account through this project.
 Then use them in a file called config.js that is formatted like this: